exploratory-io/book/note.md

 ![](tutorials/images/quick-start-51.png)

-Once you finish writing the report, you can either publish it so that you can share by URL or save it in a HTML or PDF document.
+Once you finish writing the report, you can either publish it so that you can share by URL or save it in a HTML document.